Leopard-2019/GifTastic/README.md

 # Giftastic #

-In this assignment,  the GIPHY API was used to make a dynamic web page that populates with gifs.
-I decided to use animals as a topic.
+In this app,  the GIPHY API was used to make a dynamic web page that populates with gifs.
+Animals is used as a topic.

 this app is deployed at:  https://leopard-2019.github.io/GifTastic/